 And you know what happened?
 I ended up working 40% fewer hours doing work I enjoyed and making more money than I ever had.
-I’m now a 7-figure entrepreneur who runs 3 prosperous companies in only 3 days a week.
+I’m still a 7-figure entrepreneur, but now I am able to run my 3 companies by working an average of 3 days a week.

 It isn’t an anomaly.
 It’s a tried-and-true system that’s worked not only for me, but for many of my high-achieving clients.
 It’s something I call grow by subtraction.

 After my wake-up call, I figured out how to harness the power of hyper-efficiency in order to grow by subtraction automatically and permanently.
 And I’m going to share with you the tips and tricks it took me years to learn, so you can start changing your life today.